Zoardedz/stemnotes/Physics/LO5.md

 The stability of an object is determined by the net forces affecting it, net torques and the center of the mass' displacement.

 The center of gravity of an object is different from the center of mass, where it's the weight of the objects.
 The center of mass tends to be closer to larger objects.
+When the center of gravity doesn't coincide with the point of stability, the object falls over and when the center of gravity is nearest to the platform being walked on (or down), this provides more stability for the object itself.

+The center of gravity relatively derives from the same law as the center of mass, where: $\dfrac{\Sigma M_igX_i}{\Sigma M_ig}$ where g is the gravity acceleration, Mi is the mass of the object and Xi is the distance from a certain point.

 # Torque